-Center Cut – The one with the T-bone.
-This is the best cut for bone-in pork chops as it’s a combination of a rib chop and pork fillet.
+- Center cut.
+The one with the T-bone.
+This is the best cut for bone-in pork chops.
+It’s a combination of a rib chop and pork fillet.

-Tip: If you plan on stuffing the stuffing inside the pork chops, ask the butcher to cut a slit in the meat so there’s one less step for you to worry about!
+Tip: Plan on stuffing the stuffing inside the pork chops, anyway?
+Ask the butcher to cut a slit in the meat.
+That’s one less step for you to worry about!

 Tips for the Best Pork Chops

-- Use French bread for the cubes for the best results.
+- Use French bread for the cubes.
+It’s the best option.
 Cut them in cubes in advance to help them dry out faster.

-- While you don’t necessarily need to sear the pork chops before baking, I highly recommend it.
-Searing allows the pork chops to cook more evenly in the oven.
+- Sear the porkchops before baking.
+It’s not a required step, but I highly recommend it.
+Searing allows the pork chops to bake more evenly.

-- Use a meat thermometer to test for doneness.
-The chops are cooked when their internal temperature reaches 145 degrees Fahrenheit.
+- Use a meat thermometer.
+It’s the only way to ensure the chops are fully cooked.
+Their internal temperature should be 145 degrees Fahrenheit.

-- If your pork chops turned out tough, consider soaking them in milk next time.
-Let them marinate in milk for 30 minutes before searing & baking, and they’ll be incredibly tender.
+- Soak the chops in milk.
+Let them marinate in milk for 30 minutes before searing & baking.
+Doing so will make them incredibly tender.

-- Feel free to customize the stuffing by adding mix-ins like sun-dried tomatoes, spinach or kale, cheese, and your choice of herbs and seasonings.
+- Customize the stuffing.
+Add mix-ins like sun-dried tomatoes, spinach or kale, cheese, and your choice of herbs and seasonings.

 How Long to Bake Stuffed Pork Chops?

-It also depends on whether the pork chops are boneless or bone-in.
+- Whether the chops are boneless or bone-in